 Note: Applicants, whose mother tongue is English are not required to provide proof of their langueage skills.

 - Documentation (max.
-10 pages) of projects executed within the last three years with focus on one, some or all of the following aspects:
+10 pages) of projects executed within the last three years with focus on one, some or all of the following aspects.
+The documentation of a project should describe which of the following aspects it covers, the project's concept, its technical execution and present results.

 - technical setups, concepts and software development